dristi211/CelestialCandle/README.txt

 }

 although the background colour change but the font style remain the same...need to figure out why...after coming from the classes...

+2023-10-07 ISO  18:32
+Resume working on the project...
+Added a Font folder in the wwwroot and download the google Poppins font family in the folder.
+In the site.css added the following code
+@font-face{
+    font-family:'Poppins-Regular';
+    src: url('../Font/Poppins-Regular.ttf') format('truetype');
+}

+@font-face {
+    font-family: 'Poppins-Bold';
+    src: url('../Font/Poppins-Bold.ttf') format('truetype');
+}
+Now I can use the Poppins font family in my header and other font...